meker12/commerce-channels.en/help/channel-manager/manage-orders.md

 >[!NOTE]
 >
->After It can take up to 35 minutes for a [!Walmart Marketplace] order to display in the [!DNL Channel Manager] orders list. [!DNL Walmart] requires approximately 30 minutes to process incoming orders and send them to [!DNL Channel Manager].
+>It can take up to 35 minutes for a [!DNL Walmart Marketplace] order to display in the [!DNL Channel Manager] orders list. [!DNL Walmart] requires approximately 30 minutes to process incoming orders and send them to [!DNL Channel Manager].
 After Channel Manager receives the order, it takes 5 more minutes to create and display the order in Adobe Commerce or Magento Open Source.

 ## Review Orders